GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Generating a strong image is one step.
 Turning it into motion is where most workflows break down.
 You finish a character portrait or a product poster in GPT Image 2, and then you need to open a separate tool, re-upload the file, and hope the video model does not warp your carefully composed image.
 That friction is exactly what PixVerse is built to eliminate.

-PixVerse is integrating GPT Image 2 as a text-to-image option on its platform, joining Nano Banana 2 and Seedream in the model lineup.
-That means you can generate an image with GPT Image 2 and then convert it to video in the same workspace — without downloading, re-uploading, or switching tabs.
+On April 22, 2026, PixVerse launched GPT Image 2 as a text-to-image option, joining Nano Banana 2, Seedream, and HappyHorse 1.0 in the model lineup.
+You can select GPT Image 2 in the app, generate an image, and then convert it to video in the same workspace — without downloading, re-uploading, or switching tabs.

 This matters for a practical reason: when you generate an image and immediately feed it into an image-to-video pipeline on the same platform, the video model has direct access to the full-resolution source file and its metadata.
 There is no quality loss from compression, format conversion, or resolution mismatch.
 The result is cleaner motion and fewer artifacts in the final video.